jeromeetienne/learningthreejs.com-backup/source/_posts/2011-11-21-lets-make-a-3d-game-make-it-embedded.markdown

 * intro + conclusion
 * what about the THREEx
 * a demo of the game
-* complete event shielding writing

-When your game is embedded
-It is running in a iframe.
-It is likely smaller on screen.

 ## Let's go play in an iframe